 Claudio Grossman, Co-Chair

 Claudio Grossman is Professor of Law, Dean Emeritus, and the Raymond Geraldson Scholar for International and Humanitarian Law at American University Washington College of Law (WCL).
 Professor Grossman served as WCL dean from 1995-July 2016, at which time he decided to return to the faculty.
 He was appointed Dean Emeritus by American University's (AU) Board of Trustees in recognition of over two decades of commitment, dedication and distinction.
+He is a member of the United Nations International Law Commission.
 Throughout his academic career, Professor Grossman has contributed to promoting the rule of law, human rights and legal education in both international and domestic organizations.
 Professor Grossman has been consistently recognized as one of the top 25 most influential people in legal education.

 Robert K. Goldman, Co-Chair

 Robert K. Goldman is Professor of Law and Louis C. James Scholar at American University's Washington College of Law, where he has taught since 1971.
 Professor Goldman is also Co-Director of the Law School's Center for Human Rights and Humanitarian Law and Faculty Director of the War Crimes Research Office.
+He is the current President of the International Commision of Jurists, elected in 2018.
 He was a member of the Inter-American Commission on Human Rights from 1996 to 2003 and its President from March 1999 to March 2000.
 From July 2004 to August 2005, he was the U.N.
 Human Rights Commission's Independent Expert on the Protection of Human Rights and Fundamental Freedoms while Countering Terrorism.
 Professor Goldman teaches and publishes on subjects relating to International Law, Human Rights Law and International Humanitarian Law.

 Gudmundur Alfredsson is an Icelandic lawyer (M.C.J. - NYU ’76, S.J.D. - Harvard Law School ‘82).
 He is Professor in the Polar Law Master Program at the University of Akureyri, Invited Professor at the Law Faculty of the University of Strasbourg, Visiting Professor at the Raoul Wallenberg Institute of Human Rights and Humanitarian Law (RWI) in Lund, and Visiting Professor at the China University of Political Science and Law in Beijing.
 He was Law Professor at Lund University (1995-2008), Director of the RWI (1995-2006), staff member with the UN Secretariat in New York and Geneva (1983-95), Chairman of the UN Working Group on Minorities (2006), and a member of the UN Sub-Commission for the Promotion and Protection of Human Rights (2004-06).
 He was an expert member nominated by the Greenlandic Government on the Danish-Greenlandic Self-Governance Commission (2004-08).

 Philip Alston is John Norton Pomeroy Professor of Law and Director of the Center for Human Rights and Global Justice, at New York University Law School.
-He is currently Special Rapporteur of the UN Commission on Human Rights on the subject of Extrajudicial, Summary or Arbitrary Executions as well as Special Advisor to the UN High Commissioner for Human Rights on the Millennium Development Goals.
+Alston was appointed in 2014 as the UN Human Rights Council’s Special Rapporteur on extreme poverty.
+He was previously UN Special Rapporteur on extrajudicial, summary, or arbitrary executions from 2004 to 2010 as well as Special Advisor to the UN High Commissioner for Human Rights on the Millennium Development Goals.
 He chaired the UN Committee on Economic, Social and Cultural Rights from 1991 to 1998 and played an active role as an Independent Expert appointed by the UN Secretary-General to report on measures to ensure the long-term effectiveness of the UN human rights treaty bodies.
 He was the sole Legal Adviser to UNICEF throughout the period of the drafting of the UN Convention on the Rights of the Child, and was an expert adviser in the preparation of the Machel Report on children in armed conflict.

 Hernert and Rose Rubin Professor of International Law at New York University School of Law, Alvarez is a member of the Council on Foreign Relations and was an attorney adviser at the U.S. Department of State.
 He received his J.D. from Harvard Law School in 1981 and practiced law at D.C. firm and at the State Department.

-Elizabeth Andersen is an Executive Director and Executive Vice President of the American Society of International Law where she has worked since 1995.
+Elizabeth "Betsy" Andersen is Executive Director of the World Justice Project, leading its global efforts to advance the rule of law through research, strategic convenings, and support for innovative programs.
+Ms. Andersen has more than 20 years of experience in the international legal arena.
+She was formerly Executive Director and Executive Vice President of the American Society of International Law where she has worked since 1995.
 Most recently, she has served as the Executive Director of the American Bar Association’s Central European and Eurasian Law Initiative where she started to work in 2003.
 Earlier she also served as the Executive Director of Human Rights Watch’s Europe and Central Asia Division, a Legal Assistant to Judge Georges Abi-Saab of the International Criminal Tribunal for the former Yugoslavia, and as a law clerk to Judge Kimba M. Wood of the U.S. District Court of the Southern District of New York.
 Andersen is a graduate of Yale Law School, the Woodrow Wilson School of Public and International Affairs at Princeton University, and Williams College.

 Thomas Buergenthal grew up in the Jewish ghetto of Kielce (Poland) and later in the concentration camps at Auschwitz and Sachsenhausen.
 On December 4, 1951, he emigrated from Germany to the United States.
 He studied at Bethany College in West Virginia (graduated 1957), and received his J.D. at New York University Law School in 1960, and his LL.M. and S.J.D. degrees in international law from Harvard Law School.
 Buergenthal is a specialist in international law and human rights law.
 Since 2000, he has sat as a judge on the International Court of Justice at The Hague.
-Prior to this appointment, he was Lobingier Professor of International and Comparative Law and Jurisprudence at The George Washington University Law School and held numerous prestigious academic positions.
+After serving at the ICJ, he was named Lobingier Professor Emeritus of Comparative Law and Jurisprudence at The George Washington University Law School and held numerous prestigious academic positions.
 He has served as a judge for many years, including lengthy periods on various specialized international organization bodies.

 Antônio Cançado Trindade